 Preparation of this part requires thinking about yourself and jotting down important points.
 Over few weeks you will find out what are the best answers that reflect the best about you.
 Remember that for most of these questions there is no ‘right’ or ‘wrong’ answers.
 You shall avoid taking any extreme positions.
 However, at the same time your replies shall be genuine.
 You shall not try faking to pose something you are not.
 Your confidence and the manner of replies are much more important.

 2. Know about RBI as an Organisation

 In any job interview, you are expected to know about the organisation you are going to work for.
-Joining at Grade B (Manager) level is middle management in RBI and this is the senior most recruitment for fresher to join RBI.
-The job at RBI also requires you to adept in managing large teams.
+Grade B (Manager) level means entering into middle management in RBI and this is the senior most recruitment for any fresher.
+The job at RBI also requires you to be adept in managing large teams.
 Grade B officers get an opportunity to reach up to Deputy Governor level in RBI as out of the four deputy governors, two are appointed from internal promotions in the RBI cadre.
 Some expected questions you can prepare are: